Wild Patagonia

 Comfort

-2 nights in a hotel in San Carlos de Bariloche, double or twin room.
+2 nights in a hotel in San Carlos de Bariloche.
+(Double or twin room).

 Note: Sanitary facilities throughout the ride may vary between the river, mountain huts, and wild camping.
 Please bring biodegradable products.
+It is not possible to charge your devices during the ride.

 Meals